 Acquired intangible assets (such as core deposit intangibles) are recognized separately from goodwill if the benefit of the asset can be sold, transferred, licensed, rented, or exchanged, and amortized over its useful life.
-The Company amortizes intangible assets arising from branch transactions over their useful life.
+The Company amortizes on a straight-line basis intangible assets arising from branch purchase transactions over their useful lives, generally ten to twelve years.
 Core deposit intangibles are subject to a recoverability test based on undiscounted cash flows, and to the impairment recognition and measurement provisions required for other long-lived assets held and used.
 The impairment testing showed that the expected cash flows of the intangible assets exceeded the carrying value.